Abdul Hameed Dogar: PCO 2007 Oath and Appointment as Chief Justice of Pakistan

 In a later development, on 3 December 2007 federal government issued notification of removal of three justices of Supreme Court without any retirement privileges.
 They were: Chief Justice Iftikhar Muhammad Chaudhry, Justice Rana Bhagwandas and Justice Khalil-ur-Rehman Ramday.

-On 21 March 2009 when Mr. Justice Dogar retired from the bench as the Chief Justice of Pakistan, the Chief Justice Iftikhar Muhammad Chaudhry, who was declared to have ceased to hold the office by the bench headed by Chief Justice Abdul Hameed Dogar, was notified as restored to bench as Chief Justice.
+On 21 March 2009, when Justice Dogar retired from the bench as the Chief Justice of Pakistan, the Chief Justice Iftikhar Muhammad Chaudhry, who was declared to have ceased to hold the office by the bench headed by Chief Justice Abdul Hameed Dogar, was notified as restored to bench as Chief Justice.
 Since Iftikhar Muhammad Chaudhry after 3 November 2007 was not re-appointed as Justice and also never re-took oath of office, legality of appointment of Mr Dogar as Chief Justice is questionable and Mr Dogar is considered as a de facto Chief Justice rather than de jure.

-Bank loan

-Mr. Justice Dogar purchased a house which was already on loan granted to earlier owner.
-Thus, the same liability was transferred on him.
-A loan of Rs.
-8.93 million from the National Bank of Pakistan has been paid by him and nothing is outstanding any more.

 Reassessment of daughter's FSC results

 In 2008, an investigative report by The News International found out that Justice Dogar's daughter Farah Hameed Dogar examination paper for F.Sc. were reassessed in violation of previous Supreme Court rulings.
-While the results of 201 candidates were revised, only for Farah were the examination papers re-marked and the numbers increased.
+While the results of 201 candidates were revised, only for Farah were the examination papers remarked and the numbers increased.
 In the other 200 cases, only errors in adding the total marks were corrected.